Act-On Announces Act-On InSite, New GenAI Web Agent

 Yeah… so pie charts have issues.
 But I’m guessing you’re still going to have to use them from time to time, whether it’s because your boss said so, or because it’s difficult to depict your information any other way.

-Don’t use more than five sections.
+1. Don’t use more than five sections

+The most important aspect of pie chart best practices involves the amount of data used.
 Too many skinny slices are hard to read.
 They cloud the information as much as they reveal it.

 So, do this: